-- LU-3 Create a Transit Village in the western portion of the Hillcrest Station Area north of the Union Pacific Railroad right-of-way, with direct pedestrian, bicycle, bus transit, and automobile connections to the eBART station in the median of SR 4. - LU-4 Locate high-density residential development within a half-mile walk from the eBART station. - A range of housing types may be included in a development project, some of which may be as low as 10 units per acre provided the total project meets the minimum density standard. - Residential units should be at least 300 feet away from rail and freeway rights-of-way, or incorporate construction measures that mitigate noise and air emission impacts. - LU-5 Establish a 3 to 4-block pedestrian-oriented street along Oakley Street and/or Viera Avenue to serve the new residential community, station visitors, and area employees in the Transit Village. - Require active pedestrian-oriented retail, restaurants, personal services, and other commercial services and amenities on the ground floor on Oakley Road and near the Oakley/Viera intersection to meet the needs of transit riders, residents, employees, and visitors. - Incentivize eating and drinking facilities in the pedestrian center, for example by allowing shared parking, or reducing parking requirements for small businesses less than 2500 square feet. - LU-6 The Transit Village Master Plan will include the following land use provisions: - A percentage of the office and retail uses are built prior to or in conjunction with residential uses. - The Master Plan for the Transit Village area shall allow: - No more than 1,000 total residential units;

-- Up to 730,000 square feet of office uses; and, - Up to 120,000 square feet of neighborhood retail, restaurant, and commercial service uses.
+- LU-4 Create a Transit Village in the western portion of the Hillcrest Station Area north of the Union Pacific Railroad right-of-way, with direct pedestrian, bicycle, bus transit, and automobile connections to the eBART station in the median of SR 4. - LU-5 Locate high-density residential development within a half-mile walk from the eBART station. - A range of housing types may be included in a development project, some of which may be as low as 10 units per acre provided the total project meets the minimum density standard. - Residential units should be generally 300 feet away from rail and freeway rights-of-way, or incorporate construction measures that mitigate noise and air emission impacts. - LU-6 Establish a 3 to 4-block pedestrian-oriented street along Oakley Road and/or Viera Avenue to serve the new residential community, station visitors, and area employees in the Transit Village. - Require active pedestrian-oriented retail, restaurants, personal services, and other commercial services and amenities on the ground floor on Oakley Road and near the Oakley/Viera intersection to meet the needs of transit riders, residents, employees, and visitors. - Incentivize eating and drinking facilities in the pedestrian center, for example by allowing shared parking, or reducing parking requirements for small businesses less than 2500 square feet. - LU-7 If the Transit Village Master Plan exceeds the following levels of development, additional environmental analysis shall be required: - 1,000 total residential units; - 730,000 square feet of office uses; and, - 120,000 square feet of neighborhood retail, restaurant, and commercial service uses.